Andmos98/MuseumOfCandy/README.md

 # MuseumOfCandy
-A fictional "instagram museum" using Bootstrap
+A fictional "Instagram museum" using Bootstrap